 - Have them send you articles (or websites) they use to gain insight.

 If you can get them to commit to step one, you're on easy street.
 Otherwise, they're still a great resource for content ideas.

-If you're staying up on industry trends (which we should all be doing), than don't be scared to tell the world what you think about it.
+If you're staying up on industry news and events (which we should all be doing), than don't be scared to tell the world what you think about it.

-Reading through these will give you a ton of useful blog ideas without having to pull them from thin air.
-As always, once you've written your blog, share it with the author who inspired you and you may get some extra exposure from it.
+Doing these things will give you a TON of useful blog ideas without having to pull them from thin air.
+As always, once you've written your blog, share it with the author or event hosts who inspired you and you may get some extra exposure from it.

 11. Invite Guest Bloggers

 Look into your network of partners, colleagues and industry mavens to see who writes great content.
 Then, reach out to them and see if they'd be interested in writing a blog article for you.

 People like to write guest blogs for two general reasons: (1) It gives them the opportunity to reach a new (your) audience, and (2) they'll get one or two backlinks to their website -- which can be good for SEO.

 This means you'll have to have a decent website that's not some outdated old dinosaur.
 It would help if it has good domain authority too.